Profitbase/Episode-Docs/articles/flow/actions/sql-server/update-entity.md

 All properties _NOT_ in the `Update keys` configuration will be used in the SET clause to identity which columns to update with data from the entity.

 > [!NOTE]
 > Each property name in the entity must exist in the target table.
-If the collation of the database is case sensitive, the properties and columns must match by caseing in addition to name.
+If the database collation is case sensitive, the properties and columns must match by case in addition to name.